apache/incubator-streampark-website/docs/development/alert-conf.md

 ## Alert Test

-To ensure that the alert configuration information takes effect, we encourage to perform a message notification test——click the `bell button` on the right side of the corresponding configuration information
+To ensure that the alert configuration information takes effect, we encourage to perform a message notification test——click the `Lightning button` below the corresponding configuration information
 ![alert_send_test.png](/doc/image/alert/alert_send_test.png)

 If the test is sent successfully, the return is as follows: